pedrohenriquelacombe/spring-thymeleaf-crud-example/README.md

 mvn clean install
 ```

-After the maven downloaded all dependencies, run the SpringThymeleafTemplateApplication.class.
+After the maven downloaded all dependencies, run the **SpringThymeleafTemplateApplication.class**.